1949 Queen Charlotte Islands earthquake: Earthquake

 The 1949 Queen Charlotte Islands earthquake was caused by a rupture on the Queen Charlotte Fault, which forms part of the boundary between the Pacific and North American plates.
 This fault runs from northern Vancouver Island, west of Haida Gwaii, up to the Gulf of Alaska.
 The earthquake ruptured the fault for a distance more than 500 km.

 Because this quake occurred before the modern surface wave magnitude scale was developed and widely implemented, this earthquake may have only had the same overall intensity as the 2012 Haida Gwaii earthquake.
 In future there may be some research done to compare the two earthquake events.

 This earthquake, larger than the 1906 San Francisco earthquake, is Canada's largest earthquake recorded by seismometers.
-However, the greatest earthquake in Canadian history was the 1700 Cascadia earthquake, a megathrust earthquake that occurred along the Pacific Northwest coast from Northern California to southwestern British Columbia which reached magnitude 9 on the Richter magnitude scale.
+However, the greatest earthquake in Canadian history was the 1700 Cascadia earthquake, a megathrust earthquake that occurred along the Pacific Northwest coast from Northern California to southwestern British Columbia which reached magnitude 9 on the Richter scale.